DORF Presents DOG DAYS Closing Reception

 A special section of the exhibition features works by students, friends, and family of Sunset Valley Elementary, who were invited to contribute art inspired by the dogs in their lives.
 DORF extends special thanks to the families and educators who made this collaboration possible.

-Hazel Bloomfield, Caroline Cerny, Julian Clements, Minerva Dever, Max Devlin, Lane Dickson, Sophia England, Perla Erven, Isabel Feliz, Cricket Furey-Marquess, Rooster Furey-Marquess, Ernie Hildebrandt-Abrami, June Hildebrandt-Abrami, Sammy Macioge, Florida Manche, Luna Noell, Charlie Phillips, Elliot Phillips, Emiliano Portillo, Rodrigo Portillo, Felicity Smith, and Avery Wilson.
+Hazel Bloomfield, Caroline Cerny, Julian Clements, Minerva Dever, Max Devlin, Lane Dickson, Tatianna Drake, Sophia England, Perla Erven, Isabel Feliz, Cricket Furey-Marquess, Rooster Furey-Marquess, Ernie Hildebrandt-Abrami, June Hildebrandt-Abrami, Sammy Macioge, Florida Manche, Luna Noell, Charlie Phillips, Elliot Phillips, Emiliano Portillo, Rodrigo Portillo, and Felicity Smith.

 Opening Event Highlights: